leelamadhav07/Task-Tracker/README.md

 Simply open todo.html in your browser

-Or use VS Code Live Server for better development experience
+Or use VS Code Live Server for live updates

+🌟 API Integration

+The backend exposes RESTful APIs for managing tasks:

+GET /api/todos → Get all tasks

+POST /api/todos → Create a new task

+PUT /api/todos/{id} → Update a task

+DELETE /api/todos/{id} → Delete a task

-The frontend will interact with backend APIs in real-time.
+The frontend interacts with these APIs automatically in real-time.

 🌟 Future Enhancements